sagudev/mach-dxcompiler-rs/README.md

 ### Usage

+The `curl.exe` and `tar.exe` command line utilities are required for this crate's build script.
+They should be installed by default in Windows 10 and 11.

 First, add this crate to the project: `cargo add mach-dxcompiler-rs`

 Next, use the `DxcCreateInstance` function to create DXC COM objects.
 Once created, these objects are usable with the normal COM windows API.